lyneca/zrbot/index.md

 The bot is [currently] hosted on a Heroku free dyno.
 This means that if there is no activity after half an hour, the dyno will go to sleep.
-If you get timeout errors, just try the command again and it should work.
+If you get timeout errors, or if the bot doesn't seem to do anything, just try the command again and it should work.

+## Issues

+Have a problem?
+[Add an issue on Github](https://github.com/lyneca/zrbot/issues/new), or email me at <lukemtuthill@gmail.com>.

 ## Privacy